 Families and religion impact the health, partnering practices, and risk of exposure to sexual orientation or gender identity change efforts.
 This is a multifaceted project began in 2015 aimed at using both qualitative interviews and national surveys for understanding the experiences of LGBTQ adults who grew up in religious families.
 Publications are available for reporting on the study findings:

-Currently, we are obtaining and analyzing a large, national dataset of transgender and gender diverse adults in the U.S. for extending our understanding of the prevalence and impact of gender/sexual orientation change efforts within racial, religious, and gender identity groups.
+Currently, we are analyzing a large, national dataset of transgender and gender diverse adults in the U.S. for extending our understanding of the prevalence and impact of gender/sexual orientation change efforts within racial, religious, and gender identity groups.

 Seeking counseling and family therapy works to increase wellbeing and relationship satisfaction.
 However, some people benefit more than others from therapy and many people end of up leaving therapy prior to improvements in their mental health.
 To better understand the process of therapy and improvements needed in our approach to therapy, this study utilizes client and therapist data collected over the past 17 years (2002-2019) to examine the role of social locations (e.g., race, gender, etc.) and other factors (e.g., severity of symptoms, degree of hope) for predicting longevity and the success of therapy.
 The hope is to inform better practice of therapy that improves services offered.